 So, at least theoretically, a searcher uses Google or another search engine to find the microsite.
 The potential client then follows internal links to the mother site after reading the compelling microsite content.

-Microsite Pros and Cons
+The Pros and Cons of a Legal Microsite

 Advantages of a Microsite